YOURLS/website/blog/2012-08-22-should-yourls-be-on-github-instead.md

 ---
-title: 'Should YOURLS be on GitHub instead?'
+title: Should YOURLS be on GitHub instead?
 authors:
   - ozh
 categories:
-  - 'announcement'
+  - announcement
 tags:
-  - 'github'
+  - github
-  - 'google'
+  - google
-  - 'svn'
+  - svn
 ---

 I'm regularly asked if there's a chance that [YOURLS](https://yourls.org/) be hosted on [GitHub](https://github.com/) instead of [Google Code](https://code.google.com/p/yourls/) as it is now.